 “When the ink didn’t stick, it caused us a significant amount of rework.
 We had to reprint all the wire.” explains Armstrong.
 His team experimented with several methods to remedy the problem such as: hot air guns, open flame, numerous quick dry inks and a static eliminator.

 After consulting with their raw material supplier, Dow, the team began to focus on the surface energy incompatibility between the polyethylene surface and the ink.
 Polyethylene in its native form is non-porous and hydrophobic.
 It has low surface energy due to low levels of charged ions on the surface.
 Additionally, any type of surface contamination negatively affects adhesion.
 Contamination can include material additives and release agents which can migrate to the surface during extrusion.

 Discovery of Plasma Creates Positive Bond

 Armstrong discovered Enercon’s in-line plasma treating systems in 2012 at the Interwire tradeshow.
-His team consigned an Enercon Dyne-A-Mite™ IT blown ion plasma treater from Enercon’s local representative in Ontario; WebConvert.
+His team consigned an Enercon Blown Ion Series plasma treater from Enercon’s local representative in Ontario; WebConvert.